 From Mesa Verde, head east and then north toward Alamosa and Great Sand Dunes National Park and Preserve.
 Mountains of pristine sand bump up against the mountains here, creating a mini-Sahara in the heart of Colorado.
 In the spring, flowing Medano Creek creates Colorado’s most unique beach, and year-round visitors love to hike up and then ski, sled or snowboard down the dunes.

 From Alamosa, head north and then east to Cañon City.
 The Royal Gorge Bridge & Park has one of the world’s longest and highest suspension bridges.
 The park offers rides, a wildlife park and other entertainment and attractions.
 Take lunch or dinner aboard the Royal Gorge Route Railroad through the bottom of the canyon for a completely different perspective.
-Find a little luxury staying in Colorado Springs for the night, and if there’s time, make a stop at the Cave of the Winds, Garden of the Gods or Cheyenne Mountain Zoo.
+Find a little luxury staying in Colorado Springs for the night and, if there’s time, make a stop at the Cave of the Winds, Garden of the Gods or Cheyenne Mountain Zoo.

 Finish your trip exploring Denver with the family.
 You might choose to visit a museum, such as the Children’s Museum of Denver, the Denver Art Museum or the Denver Museum of Nature and Science.
-The city offers oodles of other family-friendly attractions as well, including the Downtown Aquarium, Elitch Gardens Theme & Water Park, and the 16th Street Mall, just to name a few.
+The city offers oodles of other family-friendly attractions as well, including the Downtown Aquarium, Elitch Gardens Theme & Water Park, Denver Zoo and the 16th Street Mall, just to name a few.
 Pick your favorites and customize your itinerary to match your family’s personality.

 Photo: A tour of Mesa Verde National Park.